lepperm/Learning-Log/_posts/journal/2020-08-25-pair-programming-and-portfolio-progress.md

 references: ["https://agwsu.org/","https://gitlab.com/neal.strobl/wsu-adventurers-guild/","https://gitlab.com/neal.strobl/wsu-adventurers-guild/-/issues/79"]
 skills: [react, redux, firebase, material-ui]
 timespent: 290
+sleep:
+workout:
 ---

 ## Journal

-Getting on call with Neal for pair programming, he tasked me with working on [the "Implement User Dashboard" issue, #79]({{page.references[2]}}).
+Getting on call with [Neal](https://gitlab.com/neal.strobl) for pair programming, he tasked me with working on [the "Implement User Dashboard" issue, #79]({{page.references[2]}}).
 This component is used by site admins to approve or deny new user sign-ups.

 He sent me his designs and tasked me with determining which Material-UI elements I needed to import and how they should be assembled.
 I ended up going with a UserRequestsDashboard and a UserRequestCard element.
 The user request cards are each mapped to a full-width Grid item.
 The cards are, surprisingly enough, Cards containing the username and email as Typography tags wrapped in a Grid within the CardContent, with approval and denial Buttons also wrapped in a Grid within the CardActions.
 From there, I built out the components.